yay135/gene_connectivity/readme.md

 ``python run.py``

-this will train a pna model on tcga ccle breast cancer dataset and with additional edges such as correlation, PPI, Hic edges, and Pathway edges.
+This will train a pna model on tcga ccle breast cancer dataset and with additional edges such as correlations, PPI, Hic edges, and Pathway edges.

 ## Team
 Fengyao Yan fxy134@miami.edu